hanicinecm/exomole/docs/index.rst

 ExoMol_ database.
 The ``exomole`` package provides code for parsing, validation and access to the ExoMol meta-data and data.
-The package is primarily used for ExoMol database developers and maintainers, as most of the features require access to the ExoMol files.
+The package is primarily aimed at ExoMol database developers and maintainers, as most of the features require access to the ExoMol files.
 The code therefore works the best if installed directly on the ExoMol server.
 Nevertheless, several features of the package are also relevant from outside the ExoMol